DazzlingFugu/ember-feature-controls/README.md

 ## Usage

-This addon will display a standard HTML table with the possibility to enable/disable a feature flag.
+This addon works with [ember-feature-flags](https://github.com/kategengler/ember-feature-flags).
+This addon displays an administration panel to enable or disable feature flags.

 ![Screenshot](/docs/screenshot.png)

-This addon works with [ember-feature-flags](https://github.com/kategengler/ember-feature-flags).

 ### Within a template

+The addon provides a component `{{feature-controls}}` to add in a template of your app.
-This will only display the table with actions buttons.
+This component basically displays the table with actions buttons.

-You need to call the component `feature-controls` in a template:

 ```hbs
 {{feature-controls}}